nabhanabdulla/seinfeld-habit/promises.md

 - [ ] (?)
 Why should I use Promise?
 - [x] What problem(s) does Promise solve?
 - [x] How to use a Promise?
+- [ ] Promise alternatives / improvements
 - [ ] Chaining promises
 - [x] When to use a Promise?
-- [x] Commmon pitfalls when using Promises
-- [ ] Promise alternatives / improvements

 ## What are Promises?